matomo-org/developer-documentation/docs/3.x/querying-the-reporting-api.md

 ---
 # Querying the Reporting API

 This guide explains how to call the Piwik API to request your web analytics data.
-There are two methods:

-- using the standard HTTP API
-- using Piwik's PHP code directly

 ## Call the Piwik API using the HTTP API